gw7nvw/lorad/README.md

   - Each endpoint must be registered against the Application in TTN
   - APPEUI must match that on the camera and can be all 0
   - DEVEUI must be unique and must match
-  - ApiKey must match that configured on the application server.
-It is used to validate messages from the applications server ot the LoRaWAN network.
+  - AppKey must match on endpoint and TTN server
   - Network layer - Frequemncy plan must match device & gateway (AU_915_928_FSB_2)
   - Network layer - LoRaWAN version = 1.0.1
   - Network layer - Activation - OTAA
-  - Application later - Enforce Payload Encryption = Yes
+  - Application layer - Enforce Payload Encryption = Yes
   - Join - AppKey - must match the key on the device (Note: AppKey is manually assigned, AppsKey is generated durign OTAA - not the same thing!)

   Other parameters can be blank as they will by assigned during Over the air Activation (JOIN)